-Jury Recommends Death Penalty for Merritt
+Jury recommends death penalty for Merritt

 The state first called Joseph McStay's mother, Susan Blake, then brother, Michael, then Summer McStay's brother, Kenneth Aranda via Skype from Hawaii, and her sister, Tracy Russell via Skype from Greece.

 "In the totality of the evidence you saw, justifies only one verdict and that is death.
 The death penalty is an appropriate sentence punishment for this defendant.
-The gravity of the offense so substantially outweighs any possible mitigation, any possible mercy you could show him, that the only true and just outcome is death."
+The gravity of the offense so substantially outweighs any possible mitigation, any possible mercy you could show him, that the only true and just outcome is death," Imes said.

 Imes turned the floor over to Deputy District Attorney Sean Daugherty who attempted to tear down Merritt's defense team's closing arguments.